Heavy Lifting Injury Compensation Claims

 • They have provided you with any necessary lifting equipment you may need to perform your manual handling duties.

-Contact our advisors to see whether you could make a personal injury claim if you have been injured due to lifting heavy objects at work.
+Contact our advisors to find out more about heavy lifting injury compensation claims.
 Our advisors could connect you with one of our accident at work solicitors who could help you with your case.

 What Are The Most Common Types Of Injury When Lifting And Carrying Heavy Loads?